 Learning for all students is linked to the curriculum (AC, EYLF and VC) and is differentiated to match the students where they are demonstrating their skill and understanding.
-Learning Intentions, Success Criteria and 'I can' statements make learning expectations and criteria for success visible and accessible for student understanding.
-In order to personalise for student learning the teachers are supported by a toolkit: 'The Art of Substantive Conversations'.
+Learning Intentions, Success Criteria and, 'I can' statements make learning expectations and criteria for success visible and accessible for student understanding.
 Teachers confer regularly with students and support students to reflect on individual goals and plan for their next step.
 Teachers make connections back to the curriculum and use a workshop model (Debbie Miller) to ensure that there is a balance between explicit and instructional teaching, independent investigation and reflection, and collaborative learning.
-This workshop model means that at times when students are engaging in important 21st Century learning experiences, for example independent creative investigation and collaborative learning, there is time to systematically meet with each student to focus on their learning progression and pace.
-Learning and teaching to build characteristics and dispositions to become a 21st Century Learner:
+This workshop model means that at times when students are engaging in important learning capabilities experiences, for example independent creative investigation and collaborative learning, there is time to systematically meet with each student to focus on their learning progression and pace.
+Learning and teaching to build characteristics to be a contemporary learner.